 The previous section presented sufficient conditions for a welfare trade-off between capital accumulation and the redistribution of permanent income.
-In this section, I explore whether this trade-off is relevant for real-world policy makers by asking how its size compares to other channels.
-While the derivations in Section 2 relied on type-specific lump-sum redistribution, I show that the welfare impact of my channel is large relative to other channels in the context of a more realistic redistribution policy.
+In this section, I explore whether this trade-off is relevant for real-world policy makers.
+While the derivations in Section 2 relied on type-specific lump-sum redistribution, I show that my channel impacts the welfare effects of more realistic redistribution schemes and is, in a meaningful sense, large.
 To do this, I present a slightly modified version of the previous section's model and consider the welfare effect of a uniform lump-sum transfer funded by a simple proportional labor income tax as in Werning (2007).
 In particular, I allow household labor supply to be endogenously determined, allowing for a direct comparison of the size of the welfare impact of my channel relative to the effect of labor supply distortions.